notionparallax/blog/_diary-entries/2016-07-07-ethics-data-collection-for-buildings.md

 ## Precedents

 [Carbon Buzz](http://www.carbonbuzz.org/) is a project that collects private data about building energy usage.
 The platform allows building owners/designers to upload their building performance data, and then to compare their building against the body of existing buildings.
-(Taking into account the tpe of building etc.) People can be nervous about releasing this information publicly, so the comparison can provide comparisons without specifics.
+(Taking into account the type of building etc.) People can be nervous about releasing this information publicly, so the comparison can provide comparisons without specifics.

+## a stab at a data format

+It seems like a fairly straight forward time series data collection exercise, but...

+## a stab at some kind of ethical framework

+This is just me sketching to get the ball rolling.
+I'm sure that there are lots of bad edge cases wrapped up in here.

+* individuals must be able to opt out[^10]
+* individuals must have access to all the data that pertains specifically to them
+* organisations must not be able to make decisions based on an individual's data
+* the data must be queryable by everyone (public data)
+* It must be possible to remove population bias from the data [^8]